We’re installing a new deck for Surbiton station’s footbridge as part of a £6.7 million project to reduce overcrowding and improve passenger safety.

 In October 1983 it was made a Grade II listed structure by Historic England, marking it as an ‘important building of special interest’.
 We have taken great care to plan our improvements and have worked closely with, among others, the Railway Heritage Trust and Royal Borough of Kingston upon Thames to develop our designs and construction methodology.

 Enabling work for the scheme is scheduled to begin at the station in October 2021, with the main construction work taking place between November 2021 and April 2022.
-We anticipate that the new staircase and gatelines commissioned in May 2022, however all dates are subject to change.
+We anticipate that the new staircase and gate lines commissioned in November 2022, however all dates are subject to change.

 The scheme’s Listed Building Consent application can be viewed on the Royal Borough of Kingston upon Thames’ online applications website here.
 You can find supporting documents by conducting a search using the reference number 21/02703/LBC.